-The pairs free skating started at 10:00 a.m. and, understandably, many of the competitors lacked a little bit of bite when it came to competing at such an early hour.
+The pairs free skate at the 2016 European Championships started at 10:00 a.m.
+Understandably, many of the competitors lacked a little bit of bite when it came to competing at such an early hour.

-Although there was plenty of intensity and drama in Tatiana Volosozhar and Maxim Trankov’s “Dracula” program, the Olympic champions had a number of issues with their program that they will need to address and correct before the World Championships.
-The only major technical error occurred when Trankov stepped out a triple toe loop, but they could only manage Level 3 on their death spiral, pairs spin and two of their lifts.
+Although there was plenty of intensity and drama in Tatiana Volosozhar and Maxim Trankov’s “Dracula” program, the reigning Olympic champions had a number of issues with the program that they will need to address and correct before the World Championships.
+While the only major technical error occurred when Trankov stepped out a triple toe loop, they could only manage Level 3 on their death spiral, pairs spin and two of their lifts.

 Their other elements were top notch though: a triple twist, triple Salchow-double toe combination and a triple flip throw in succession at the beginning of a routine and a triple loop throw in the second half.
 Despite it not being their best outing, the Russian duo scored a respectable 142.89, and a total of 222.66 assured them a fourth European title.
 “It was a very hard start to the day.
 We had early practice then we stayed here in the rink before the free program because we had no time to go to the hotel,” Trankov explained.
 “Because of this situation, our skating was not the best, but it was not bad.
 Most importantly, we won and we finished our program.”